Frequently Asked Questions

 Alternatively, you can contact your Home Department.

 - Do I need to complete the pre-experimental activity for my lab session?

-The pre-experimental activities can be found on the appropriate Blackboard page or your lab book.
+The pre-lab activities can be found on the appropriate module Blackboard page.

 - I have missed/will miss my lab session(s) - what should I do?